Hausdorff Reductions and the Exponential Hierarchies: Hard Problems

-A QBSF is a \defin{sentence} iff it has no free variables.
-A sentence $\Phi$ admits a \emph{single} interpretation, the empty one, not assigning any Boolean value and any Boolean function to the propositional and function variables, respectively, as there are no free ones in $\Phi$.
-By this, a sentence $\Phi$ is valid iff it is satisfied by the empty interpretation, hence sentences are satisfiable iff they are valid.
-For this reason, we may interchangeably use the terms validity and satisfiability when referring to sentences.
+A \QBSF is a \defin{sentence} iff it has no free variables.
+A sentence $\Phi$ has a \emph{single} interpretation, which is the empty one that does not assign values to propositional variables or instantiate function variables, as there are no free variables in $\Phi$.
+By this, a sentence is valid iff it is satisfied by the empty interpretation, and hence sentences are satisfiable iff they are valid.
+Thus, we may interchangeably use the terms validity and satisfiability for sentences.

-Since Boolean $0$-arity functions can be seen as Boolean propositions~\cite{Luck2016-techrep}, prenex QBSFs can be assumed \Wlog to have $\SOQ_n \neq \FOQ_1$ (if they have quantifiers over propositional variables at all).
+Since Boolean functions of arity~$0$ can be seen as Boolean propositions~\cite{Luck2016-techrep,Luck2021}, prenex \QBSFs can be assumed \Wlog to have $\SOQ_n \neq \FOQ_1$ (if they have quantifiers over propositional variables at all).